clowixdev/samus_bot/readme.md

     2. Fix behaviour while generating empty templates - DONE
     3. If user is not a member, ask him to auth or drop dialogue - DONE
     4. Show different keyboards for admin users and not-admin users - DONE
+    5. Check pictures amount - DONE
+    6. work with local ids when deleting and chosing templates

 ## TODO:
     1. Add inline keyboards - DONE